 The Company's production and sales of fine precision chemical materials all come from external customers.
-For relevant information, please refer to Note 6(16) of the revenue of the customer contract.
+For relevant information, please refer to Note 6 (16) of the revenue of the customer contract.

-- (3) Geographical information

-- A. For the Company's revenue from external customers and the relevant customer contract revenue, please refer to note 6(16).
+- (3) Geographical information - A. For the Company's revenue from external customers and the relevant customer contract revenue, please refer to note 6(16).
 Company revenue is classified based on the geographic location of the customer or the location of the agent's company registration, while non-current assets are classified based on the geographic location of the asset.

-- B. Non-current assets:
+B. Non-current assets:

-Geographical information De cember 31, 2022 December 31, 2021
+Geographical information December 3 2023 1, December 31, 2022

 Non-current assets:

-Taiwan \$ 1,425,146 1,430,179
+Taiwan \$ 1,382 ,395 1,425,146